gofynd/fdk-client-swift/documentation/platform/WEBHOOK.md

-Cancel a specific job by its name.
+Cancel the export of a specific report for a company.

 *Returned Response:*